ivLoneas/pos-taggers-benchmark/README.md

 ## Licence

-All original code and benchmark materials in this repository are released under the [MIT License](LICENSE), and may be freely used, modified, and distributed for both commercial and non-commercial purposes.
+All original code and benchmark materials in this repository are released under the [MIT License](LICENSE), and may be freely used, modified, and distributed for non-commercial purposes.

-However, please note:

-- **TreeTagger** (by Helmut Schmid, University of Stuttgart) is **not included** in this repository and is licensed separately for **non-commercial use only**.
-- Any results or references to TreeTagger in this benchmark were generated using the publicly available non-commercial version.
-- If you wish to reproduce the TreeTagger results, you must download it from its [official website](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) and comply with its original license terms.
+**SpaCy** pretrained model is free for commercial usage.

 ---